3aze-A/Study-Planner/README.md

 <!-- TODO: 2-3 sentences here.
 Who is this for, what problem does it solve, what makes it useful day-to-day? -->
 The study planner is for students in school or university finding a way to list down their tasks with priorities and completed status all in one accessible place.
-Since it works and displays properly on any kind of device, the students can view their tasks on mobile too, making it convenient when the desktop is not available.

 ## Features